Skip to main content

 The relationship is not entirely one-sided, though the influence of HPA on HPG is more potent during stress.
 Testosterone can modulate HPA axis activity.
 Androgens are known to have a generally suppressive effect on the HPA axis, helping to restrain cortisol output.

-Testosterone can be aromatized into estradiol in the brain, and both androgens and estrogens can influence the expression of CRH and the sensitivity of the hippocampus and hypothalamus to from cortisol.
+Testosterone can be aromatized into estradiol in the brain, and both androgens and estrogens can influence the expression of CRH and the sensitivity of the hippocampus and hypothalamus to negative feedback from cortisol.
 A healthy androgen profile contributes to a more resilient and less reactive HPA axis.
 This is why low testosterone can sometimes create a vicious cycle, where low androgen levels permit HPA axis hyperactivity, which in turn further suppresses testosterone production.

 The Role of Lifestyle Interventions on a Molecular Level